-290 3.2 Climate dependence of IAV
+3.2 Climate dependence of IAV

-The climatic dependence of the spatial variability of $IAV{NEE}$ at global scale for the MPI-MTE product (Figure 7) shows a clear pattern with positive correlations in temperature-limited areas at northern latitudes, and negative temperature dependence in water-limited zones (Braswell et al., 1997).
+The climatic dependence of the spatial variability of IAV{NEE} at global scale for the MPI-MTE product (Figure 7) shows a clear pattern with positive correlations in temperature-limited areas at northern latitudes, and negative temperature dependence in water-limited zones (Braswell et al., 1997).
 These observations agree with Reichstein et al. (2007), which report that GPP shifts from soil water content to air temperature dependency at around 52° N. These opposite temperature dependences will probably lead to future contrasting changes in IAV.
 In fact, under a global warming scenario, the northern latitudes will be characterized by a larger sink (Zhao and Running, 2010) but also by a larger temporal variability, while arid zones like the Mediterranean basin, the Middle East Australia and the Sub-Saharan Africa will probably experience a reduction in IAV linked to large-scale droughts and consequent reduction in primary productivity (Ciais et al., 2005).
 Concerning precipitation the MPI-MTE product show more complex spatial patterns with negative correlation in the humid tropics, temperate Europe and South-East USA and positive correlation elsewhere.

-The climate dependencies of IAV are further separated between the variability due to trends and anomalies (Fig. $\frac{78}{28}$ , Fig. 2 right column).
-The two components of IAVNEE mostly show an agreement in the sign of the climatic controls, meaning that the environmental drivers have the same effects on trends and anomalies and therefore on the long and short time scales.
-This is a relevant finding because it, and therefore supports the use of IAV to investigate long term medium term climatic responses.
-An exception to this pattern is represented by the correlation with precipitation retrieved from MPI MTE, which shows an unclear latitudinal pattern.
+The climate dependencies of IAV are further separated between the variability due to trends and anomalies (Fig. 7 right column).
+The two components of IAV{NEE} mostly show an agreement in the sign of the climatic controls, meaning that the environmental drivers have the same effects on trends and anomalies and therefore on the long and short time scales.
+This is a relevant finding because it supports the use of IAV to investigate medium term climatic responses.
 In general anomalies show a higher correlation than trends, probably due to the larger magnitude of the variance attributed to this component.
-In conclusion, the spatial patterns shown in the maps of Fig. 7 and the agreement between the two components of IAV reported in the barplots indicate that the temperature controls of IAV of NEE is in general the same as for the primary productivity (i.e. positive in colder biomes and negative in warmer regions), 310 while the contrasting results observed for precipitation suggest that the role played by water availability on the spatial and temporal variability is unclear, probably because of the temporal correlation between precipitation and temperature anomalies, as shows by Jung et al. (2017).
+In conclusion, the spatial patterns shown in the maps of Fig. 7 and the agreement between the two components of IAV reported in the barplots indicate that the temperature controls of IAV of NEE is in general the same as for the primary productivity (i.e. positive in colder biomes and negative in warmer regions), while the contrasting results observed for precipitation suggest that the role played by water availability on the spatial and temporal variability is unclear, probably because of the temporal correlation between precipitation and temperature anomalies, as shows by Jung et al. (2017).
 The analysis of the climate drivers of IAV was not performed for the Jena Inversion because for this product local variation in IAV are heavily driven by the prior estimates of NPP and therefore results have limited sensitivity to the atmospheric constraints.
-In fact, the optimization algorithm of the inversion spatially fluxes proportionally to the prior; hence grid cells with higher productivity will change more if compared to alle cells with lower prior value (i.e. IAV at fine scale is proportional to the prior).